Filing For a City Council Position

 I. FORM OF GOVERNMENT

-II.
+III.
 COUNCIL LEGISLATIVE RESPONSIBILITIES

-The City Council acts as the official legislative and policy making body of the City of Yakima adopting all laws, ordinances, and resolutions and approving contracts required by the City.
+The City Council acts as the official legislative and policy making body of the City of Yakima, adopting all laws, ordinances, and resolutions and approving contracts required by the City.
 The Council analyzes proposals to meet community needs, initiates action for new programs, and determines the ability of the City to provide financing for City operations.
-The Council also reviews, modifies, and approves the annual municipal budget presented by the City Manager.
-Additionally, the City Council performs other miscellaneous duties including making appointments to various boards and commissions, acting as liaison with other governmental bodies, and responding to community groups and individual constituents.
+The Council also reviews, modifies, and approves the annual municipal budget presented by the city manager.
+Additionally, the City Council performs other miscellaneous duties, including making appointments to various boards and commissions, acting as liaison with other governmental bodies, and responding to community groups and individual constituents.
 The Council has established various subcommittees and shares assignments on many other local boards and commissions.
 Each Council member is expected to serve on these boards and commissions so as not to unduly burden any Council member.

 How Much Time Does It Take To Be A Council Member?

-Council members can expect to spend 15-20 hours per week on Council related-work.
-The Mayor spends approximately twice that amount of time.
+Council members can expect to spend 15-20 hours per week on Council-related work.
+The mayor spends approximately twice that amount of time.

-III.
+IV.
 PUBLIC DISCLOSURE REQUIREMENTS

-IV.
-CONFLICTS OF INTEREST AND THE APPEARANCE OF FAIRNESS DOCTRINE
+V. CONFLICTS OF INTEREST AND THE APPEARANCE OF FAIRNESS DOCTRINE

 RCW 42.23.070 provides a code of ethics for city officials.
 Members of the City Council are required by law to comply with certain standards of conduct involving potential conflicts of interest and the Appearance of Fairness Doctrine.
 A Council member may not vote on any matter whose outcome would result in that Council member being specially benefited.
 A Council member voting in such an instance would create a conflict of interest.
 The principal statutes directly governing the private interests of municipal officers are contained in Chapter 42.23 RCW, which is entitled “Code of Ethics for Municipal Officers – Contract Interests”, including RCW 42.23.030.
-State law and Article VI, Section 5 of the Yakima City Charter, strictly forbid City officials from having any personal financial interest in city employment or other city contracts, regardless of whether or not they vote on the matter.
-Public officials may not, directly or indirectly, give or receive any compensation, gift, or gratuity from a non-city source for any matter connected with or related to city business.
-The Appearance of Fairness Doctrine applies to quasi-judicial actions of the City Council when hearing matters involving individual or property rights.
+State law and Article VI, Section 5 of the Yakima City Charter, strictly forbid City officials from having any personal financial interest in City employment or other City contracts, regardless of whether or not they vote on the matter.
+Public officials may not, directly or indirectly, give or receive any compensation, gift, or gratuity from a non-City source for any matter connected with or related to City business.
+In addition, the Appearance of Fairness Doctrine applies to quasi-judicial actions of the City Council when hearing matters involving individual or property rights.
 For additional information on the Appearance of Fairness doctrine, see the Municipal Research and Services Center (“MRSC”) publication entitled “The Appearance of Fairness Doctrine in Washington State” at http://www.mrsc.org.
 The MRSC publication entitled “Knowing the Territory” also contains a chapter on potential conflicts and ethical guidelines for city officials at http://www.mrsc.org.

-VI.
+VII.
 SALARY AND FRINGE BENEFITS

 The salary for Council members is established by ordinance passed by the Council.
 No Council member may vote himself/herself an increase in salary.
 Therefore, increases for Council members are effective only after a Council member has been re-elected for another term of office.

-(3) Assistant Mayor $1,175.00
+(2) Assistant mayor $1,175.00

-(4) Mayor $1,375.00
+(3) Mayor $1,375.00

 The fringe benefits include:

-• Reimbursement for expenditures as provided by Section 2.20.086 of the Yakima Municipal Code.
+- Reimbursement for expenditures as provided by Section 2.20.086 of the Yakima Municipal Code.

-• $5,000 life insurance policy; premium fully paid by the City.
+- $5,000 life insurance policy; premium fully paid by the City.

-• Workman’s Compensation insurance coverage (self-insured).
+- Workers’ Compensation insurance coverage (self-insured).

-• Payment by the City of its portion of Social Security payroll tax.
+- Payment by the City of its portion of Social Security payroll tax.

-• Deferred Compensation Plan (no matching funds by City)
+- Deferred Compensation Plan (no matching funds by City).

-• Medical insurance offered (premium paid in full by Council member)
+- Medical insurance offered (premium paid in full by Council member).

-VII.
+VIII.
 ELECTION PROCESS

 Filing For Candidacy:

-All candidates shall file declarations of candidacy with the County Auditor according to the filing schedule set by state law.(RCW 29.21.060).
-A filing fee equal to one percent of the annual salary shall accompany the declaration of candidacy for any office with an annual salary of more than one thousand dollars per annum (RCW 29.18.050).
+All candidates shall file declarations of candidacy with the County Auditor according to the filing schedule set by state law (RCW 29A.24.070).
+A filing fee equal to one percent of the annual salary shall accompany the declaration of candidacy for any office with an annual salary of more than one thousand dollars per annum (RCW 29A.24.091).
 State law makes provisions for candidates who lack sufficient assets or income to pay the filing fee to submit with his or her candidacy a filing fee petition.
 Information on the filing date and the fee is available from the Yakima County Auditor’s website at http://www.yakimacounty.us/170/Elections.

-VIII.
+IX.
 HOW A VACANCY ON THE COUNCIL IS FILLED

 Such appointee shall hold office only until the next regular municipal election to fill the unexpired term of that position.
-If the vacancy occurs in a position held by a Council member originally nominated or elected from a district, then the appointee shall be a resident of that district, and so shall the member who is elected to serve the remainder of that term.
+If the vacancy occurs in a position held by a Council member originally nominated or elected from a district, then the appointee shall be a resident of that district and so shall the member who is elected to serve the remainder of that term.

 Generally, the Council opens up a filing period for the vacancy and requests each candidate to complete an application form.
 The candidates are then interviewed during a public Council meeting.
 Council may deliberate on the qualifications of the candidates in a closed session and then vote on the appointment in an open meeting.

-IX.
-ELECTION INFORMATION
+X. ELECTION INFORMATION

-XI.
+XII.
 ADDITIONAL RESOURCES